Gnash (software)

-Gnash is a media player for playing SWF files.
+Gnash is a media player for playing Adobe Flash (SWF) files.
 Gnash is available both as a standalone player for desktop computers and embedded devices, as well as a plugin for the browsers still supporting NPAPI.
 It is part of the GNU Project and is a free and open-source alternative to Adobe Flash Player.
 It was developed from the gameswf project.

 Gnash was first announced in late 2005 by software developer John Gilmore.
 As of 2011, the project's maintainer is Rob Savoye.
 The main developer's web site for Gnash is located on the Free Software Foundation's GNU Savannah project support server.

 Gnash supports most SWF v7 features and some SWF v8 and v9, however SWF v10 is not supported.

 History

 Writing a free software Flash player has been a priority of the GNU Project for some time.
 Prior to the launch of Gnash, the GNU Project had asked for people to assist the GPLFlash project.
 The majority of the previous GPLFlash developers have now moved to the Gnash project and the existing GPLFlash codebase will be refocused towards supporting embedded systems.

 The primary distribution terms for Gnash are those of the GNU GPL.
 However, since Gnash was started using the codebase of the gameswf project, which is in the public domain, code developed by the Gnash project which might be useful in gameswf is placed in the public domain.